neil-mc-m/useful-resources/README.md

 # useful-resources
- collection of usefule links and websites
+ collection of useful links and websites